When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 The Solution

-3. Check the voltage: Ensure the voltage is correct for the POV valve when the unit is firing up.
+3. Check voltage: Ensure the proper voltage reaches the valve during ignition.

 Error Code 58